5 Random variables

 to denote the expected value of the random variable \(X\).

-For discrete random variable with possible outcomes \(x_1,\dots,x_n\) the expected value is defined as
+For discrete random variable with possible outcomes \(x_1,\dots,x_n\), the expected value is defined as:

-\[ \mbox{E}[X] = \sum_{i=1}^n x_i \,\mbox{Pr}(X = x_i) \] If \(X\) is a continuous random variable, with range of values \(a\) to \(b\) and probability density function \(f(x)\), this sum turns into an integral:
+\[ \mbox{E}[X] = \sum_{i=1}^n x_i \,\mbox{Pr}(X = x_i) \] If \(X\) is a continuous random variable with a range of values \(a\) to \(b\) and a probability density function \(f(x)\), this sum transforms into an integral:

 \[ \mbox{E}[X] = \int_a^b x f(x) \]